Nigerian ISP’s configuration error disrupted Google services

 BOSTON — A Nigerian internet service provider said Tuesday that a configuration error it made during a network upgrade caused a disruption of key Google services, routing traffic to China and Russia.

-Prior to MainOne’s explanation Tuesday, there was speculation that Monday’s 74-minute data hijacking might have been intentional.
-Google’s search, cloud hosting and G-Suite collaborative business tools were among services disrupted.
+Even with MainOne’s explanation, there was speculation that Monday’s 74-minute data hijacking might not have been an accident.
+Google’s search, cloud hosting and corporate-focused G-Suite collaborative tools were among services disrupted.

-“Everyone is pretty confident that nothing untoward took place,” MainOne spokeman Tayo Ashiru said.
+“Everyone is pretty confident that nothing untoward took place,” MainOne spokesman Tayo Ashiru said.

+But Jake Williams, president of Rendition InfoSec and a former U.S. government hacker, said a skeptic should not rule out meddling by a nation-state with something to gain.
+The level of corruption in a country like Nigeria is well known, he said.

 The traffic diversion into China created a detour with a dead end, preventing users from accessing the affected Google services, said Alex Henthorn-Iwane, an executive at the network-intelligence company ThousandEyes.